Knife crime ‘will not be fixed overnight’ by crackdown on zombie-style blades

 Alongside the programme, it is also promising “real consequences” for those who offend, with an end to “empty warnings and apology letters” for those guilty of possession.

-Mr Philp said the announcement was “just another reheated pledge from the Labour Party using money they have already spent seven times”.
+The Conservatives said the announcement is “just another reheated pledge from the Labour Party using money they have already spent seven times”.